JUMP TO:

 Then we get into various sleep metrics, including HRV and sleep data.
 Start with sleep data first, you can see your nightly stats automatically, and all of these fall-asleep/wake-up times have been spot-on for me.

-That said, I don’t do any sort of data analysis on sleep stages/phases, because even the most high-end comparative data devices is only about 80-85% accurate (and we’d never judge HR sensors based on that).
+That said, I don’t do any sort of data analysis on sleep stages/phases, because even the most high-end comparative data devices are only about 80-85% accurate (and we’d never judge HR sensors based on that).
 Given COROS doesn’t really do much else with the sleep phase/stage data, we don’t really need to worry about it.

 Then there’s the HRV (Heart Rate Variability) data.
 HRV is a fairly useful metric to roughly see how you’re recovering as well as handling overall daily stress (or sleep).
-The said, as with all companies, keep in mind that HRV is heavily influenced by other factors too – including alcohol, drugs (good or otherwise), sleep, jetlag, stress, longer/harder workouts, etc… Point being HRV is useful, but *you* need to know/identify *why* it increased or decreased.
-If you drank 2 glasses of wine right before bed, then it’s likely going to decrease your HRV (in a negative way)
+That said, as with all companies, keep in mind that HRV is heavily influenced by other factors too – including alcohol, drugs (good or otherwise), sleep, jetlag, stress, longer/harder workouts, etc… Point being HRV is useful, but *you* need to know/identify *why* it increased or decreased.
+If you drank 2 glasses of wine right before bed, then it’s likely going to decrease your HRV (in a negative way).

-Still, the numbers I see here have been consistent with other companies data.
+Still, the numbers I see here have been consistent with other companies’ data.
 Here’s data from last night, for funsies:

 COROS Pace Pro: 63ms